-As of the date hereof, we have 99 employees:
+As of the date hereof, we have 108 employees:

-- 6 are employed in research and development in our Bergen facility - 4 are employed in production, marketing and administration at our Edinburgh facility - · 22 are employed in software development, marketing and administration at our Edinburgh office - 9 are employed in management and administration at our New York City office - · 7 are employed in product development, sales and support in New York City - 4 are employed in sales and marketing at our Florida office - · 2 are employed in Government Relations at our Washington, DC, office - · 23 are employed in Martech in Weymouth, of which 20 are full time employees and 3 are part time (paid on an hourly basis) - · 22 are employed in Colmek in Salt Lake City, the main categories of employees being engineers and technician.
+- 5 are employed in research and development in our Bergen facility - · 15 are employed in research and development in Edinburgh - 16 are employed in sales, marketing, production and administration in Edinburgh - 7 are employed in management and administration at our New York City office - 1 is employed in product development, sales and support in New York City - 8 are employed in sales, marketing and support at our Florida office - 2 are employed in Government Relations at our Washington, DC, office - · 37 are employed in Weymouth - 17 are employed in Colmek in Salt Lake City, the main categories of employees being engineers and technician.

-Seventy-Percent of our employees have a background in science, technology and engineering, with a substantial part being educated to degree and PhD level.
-We expect to relocate much of our senior management staff to the US over the next 6 -12 months.
-None of our employees are members of any union, and we have not experienced any labor difficulties in the past.
+A large majority of our employees have a background in science, technology and engineering, with a substantial part being educated to degree and PhD level.
+None of our employees are members of any union, and we have not experienced organized labor difficulties in the past.